Elizabeth Street, Sydney: Description and history

 Elizabeth Street runs south from Hunter Street, past Hyde Park and David Jones, and reaches the CBD boundary at Central station.
 The street continues further south and is approximately 8.6 km long and passes through a mixture of residential and commercial areas.
 Between Eddy Avenue and Redfern Street, the street carries southbound traffic only; with Chalmers Street carrying northbound traffic.
 The speed limit on Elizabeth Street varies between 40 km/h to 50 km/h.

 Elizabeth Street was originally known as Mulgrave Street, but was renamed by Governor Lachlan Macquarie in 1810 for his second wife, Elizabeth Henrietta Campbell (1778-1835).

-On VP Day (15 August 1945), the Dancing Man photograph and film were taken of celebrations in Elizabeth Street.
+On Victory over Japan Day (15 August 1945), the Dancing Man photograph and film were taken of celebrations in Elizabeth Street.

-In 2016, it became the route for Sydney's Anzac Day parade with the traditional route via George Street unavailable due to CBD and South East Light Rail construction work.
+In 2016, it became the route for Sydney's Anzac Day parade when the traditional route via George Street became unavailable due to CBD and South East Light Rail construction work.